sanemat/talks/20160907-how-to-be-friends-with-bundler/index.md

 Bundler v1.10.0 (2015-05-28)

-Bundler v1.9 always removes BUNDLED WITH block.
+Bundler v1.9 always removes BUNDLED WITH section.
-Bundler v1.10 always adds BUNDLED WITH block.
+Bundler v1.10 always adds BUNDLED WITH section.

 I use one bundler :(